cardano-scaling/hydra/security/RFP.md

 ## Context and artifacts

-The Hydra head protocol implementation is composed of several parts, on-chain code, off-chain code, layer 2 code and this implementation is based on general and specific specification which contain proofs of several properties of the protocol.
+The Hydra head protocol implementation is composed of several parts, Hydra plutus scripts (on-chain code), Hydra node chain layer (off-chain code), Head logic (layer 2 code) and this implementation is based on general and specific specification which contain proofs of several properties of the protocol.
 The main goal of this audit is to validate that these properties and their proofs apply to the code produced.

 We will first describe the artifacts in the scope of this audit before explaining the specific statements we want the auditor to assess.